mlazarz/IDCE-30274_Lab-6_python-folium-maps/README.md

 ![Folium Product](Images/la2.jpg)

-### Choropleth of 2012 unemployment rates for U.S. States
+### Map 3: Choropleth of 2012 unemployment rates for U.S. States

 1. The url of the github data folder containing a U.S. States .json and a 2012 State unemployment .csv is assigned to a variable and these datafiles are opened.
 The .csv is read as a dataframe and assigned to a variable.
 2. A map is initialized and then a choropleth is created by displaying the U.S. States .json and linking the unemployment dataframe using the 'State' field in the dataframe and the ID in the .json.
 Symbology is chosen for the choropleth layer.